Podcast: The role of employee ambassadors and how to find them

 It happens every day and it's really not easy.
 A lot of what we do isn't tangible, it's not measured directly in sales tickets, for example.
 However, I think if we can manage to step back a little bit and look at it a little more holistically, if you have a group of employees who feel that they are active in shaping company direction, If they connect with the company's vision, if they understand how they contribute to the company's success, they become naturally more engaged.

 We know that engaged employees are happier employees, and we know that happier employees are more productive employees and we know productive businesses work faster and smarter, and those businesses beat their competition.
-So when we are talking to our leadership about employee ambassador programs, we really need to link it back to delivering on those business objectives.
+When we are talking to our leadership about employee ambassador programs, we really need to link it back to delivering on those business objectives.

-So what's in it for the business leaders?
+What's in it for the business leaders?
 What do they get out of an ambassador program?
 For me, there's sort of three or four key things that really a leadership team get from an ambassador program.
 The first one is this insight into employee voice, so it helps your leadership understand how the people that are working for them, feel about the business, where the barriers to success are, and actually in a lot of cases, you will get new innovation ideas coming from the bottom, from these ambassadors.
 Secondly, it's a chance for the leadership to be able to address rumors.
 As we know every company has its rumors.
 But the problem is, if you don't know about those rumors, you can't actually address them.

-So by having an ambassador program, we can get on top of those rumors and we can increase engagement and morale by addressing and answering those questions.
+By having an ambassador program, we can get on top of those rumors and we can increase engagement and morale by addressing and answering those questions.
 It's another channel for our leadership to connect directly with our employees.
 And it's an opportunity for us to build the culture of the company from the bottom up, as opposed to top down, which is the normal route for culture.

 There is a myriad of statistics out there around the impact of having a strong culture and what that does for the bottom line.
-So if you look at Fortune and you look at the hundred best companies to work for, that fortune does, so if you're in that hundred, top hundred companies to work for, the stock prices of those companies rose 14% per year from 1998 to 2005.
+If you look at Fortune and you look at the hundred best companies to work for, that fortune does, so if you're in that hundred, top hundred companies to work for, the stock prices of those companies rose 14% per year from 1998 to 2005.
 Companies not on the list only had a 6% increase.

 If that's a sales team that's 37% more productive with a happy sales team, just imagine how that correlates to the amount of business that you're doing, the amount that you're selling.
-So I think for communicators, we need to find data and insight, which backs up what we already know intrinsically is that engaged employees are better for business.
+I think for communicators, we need to find data and insight, which backs up what we already know intrinsically is that engaged employees are better for business.

-And we just need to find the data in order to sell that back to our leadership.
+We just need to find the data in order to sell that back to our leadership.

-If a sales employee is, 37% was it.?
+If a sales employee is, 37% was it?

 Imogen Hitchcock: Yeah.

 Imogen Hitchcock: Absolutely.
-And I think your point about retention is absolutely key.
+I think your point about retention is absolutely key.
 And it's especially key for when we are trying to get our HR colleagues on board to be a bit of an advocate for employee engagement or employee ambassadors.
 There was a survey taken about motivation for changing jobs, and 25% of people surveyed said they were leaving to find a better work culture.

-So if you can segment out, these are the amount of people that we've turned into ambassadors, now we've created two more.
+If you can segment out, these are the amount of people that we've turned into ambassadors, now we've created two more.
 That's X percent of your employee lifetime value.
 You just created a business case, not even for the effect on the bottom line of the company, but just purely for creating more ambassadors.